-- Artists Jean Whitesavage and Nick Lyle installed beautiful metal wetlands markers around the site to demarcate the wetlands area.
+- Artists Jean Whitesavage and Nick Lyle installed beautiful hand-crafted metal wetlands markers around the site to demarcate the wetlands area.

 - Seattle Works supported the farm by helping host a group of nearly 300 volunteers, helping us stay on top of summer weeds and begin preparing the site for programming.
 Fantastic volunteer teams have also pitched in from SoftChoice, Boston Consulting Group, Microsoft (Intern Day of Caring), as well as South Shore School, Rainier Beach High School and Lakeside LEEP.

 - Artist Mette Hanson created and installed art to acknowledge the many generous donors who made the construction and site improvements possible.

 Lend a Hand: Volunteer at the Farm

 Want to get involved?
 Volunteers are welcome and needed to join drop-in work parties to help get the farm ready for spring 2018!
 Join us on Fridays, 10 a.m.-noon and Saturdays, 10 a.m.-2 p.m.
 Enter through the gate at Beer Sheva park (8650 55th Ave S).
 You can just show up, but RSVPs are appreciated.
 RSVP here.